timruffles/backbone-vo/README.md

 function Point() {
   this.check(arguments)
 }
-BackboneVo.augment(Point,"x","y");
+BackboneVo.mixin(Point,"x","y");
 var a = new Point(0,0);
 var b = new Point(0,0);

 assert( a.eql(b) ); // succeeds - follows value semantics
 ```

-BackboneVo gives access to fields via a `get()` method to fit naturally into Backbone apps.
-It also provides a `set()` method, but this simply throws an error to remind you it's a value object, or to let developers who've not learned about them know how to use them.
+Towards preventing changes to our values, we could use the ES5 `Object.defineProperty` to make an object with non-writable properties, but it'd confusing to have half our objects in Backbone using `get()` and the values using normal properties.
+So BackboneVo gives access to fields via a `get()` method.
+It also provides a `set()` method, but this simply throws an error to remind you it's a value object, or to help developers who've not learned about.

 ## Install